panthap2/updated-headline-generation/README.md

 **Dataset for our ACL-2022 paper "Updated Headline Generation: Creating Updated Summaries for Evolving News Stories"**

 We release ids and metadata for selected examples from the [NewsEdits](https://arxiv.org/abs/2104.09647) corpus.
-The train/valid/test splits of the curated **HREN** dataset that we consider are available in `hren_metadata.gz`.
+The train/valid/test splits of the curated **HREN** dataset that we consider are available in `hren`.
 Each example is represented as a JSON object resembling the following structure:

 ```
 {
-  id: str (formatted like XXX),
+  id: str,
   meta_info: {
     'has_headline_change': bool,
     'has_nontrivial_headline_change': bool,